Language Learning Reading Challenge 2023

 My name is Shannon Kennedy and I'm the language lover,…

 It’s once again that time and the votes are in!
 The Language Learning Reading Challenge community submitted their requests for this year’s challenge and here are the themes for the 2023 Language Reading Challenge.

-Starting January 2017, we’ll tackle one book per month covering a topic related to language and share our experiences as a group.
+Each month in the LLRC, we’ll tackle one book covering a topic related to language and share our experiences as a group.
 Please feel free to join us.
 You can participate by commenting on the posts here at Eurolinguiste or by joining the group on Facebook (we have a Goodreads community, too).

 As part of the challenge, we will be reading books that cover everything from culture, language learning, general learning techniques, history, and more.
 Plus, we’ll be reading both in our native languages and target languages.

 If you’re at a more advanced level in your target language, feel free to read any or all of the books (not just the ones indicated as target language only) in the language that you’re learning.

 If you’re still just getting started, that’s okay, too!
 You can read along in your native language, discovering more about the cultures and histories tied to the language(s) that you’re learning, opting for lower-level or graded readers for books in your target language.